-As soon as we receive your submission, we will acknowledge its arrival.
-Then we will circulate it among our editors and, perhaps, to an outside expert for review.
+When we receive your submission, we will review it internally and perhaps also circulate it to an outside expert for review.
 Once all the reviews are in, we’ll advise you of our consensus — whether your manuscript is acceptable as is, requires some modification (this may mean a change of focus, or the need to include additional information), or is not suitable for CE.
 In any event, we will give you a clear statement of our decision, and whatever guidance we feel is appropriate.

 When we are satisfied with a manuscript, either as submitted or as subsequently revised, we will write to you, formally accepting it for publication.
 At that time, we will ask you to sign our standard copyright-assignment form.

 Finally, your manuscript will be tentatively scheduled for a specific issue and given to a particular editor to handle.
 Chances are that the editor will make some changes.
 This may involve no more than some sharpening up here and there; on the other hand, the editor may make substantial revisions, condensing some portions and rewriting or reorganizing others.
 In either case, we will strive to send you a copy of the edited version of your manuscript well before publication so you can check it for accuracy.